bennypowers/bennypowers.dev/decks/redhat-intro-web/slides/64-color.md

 ## What is CSS? {slot=heading}

+### Colours

 Colours in CSS can be represented multiple ways.

 Hex Values
 : <code>#<span style="color:red">FF</span><span